 - a) Karl Marx

-- b) Antonio Gramsci
+- b) Vladimir Lenin

-- c) Slavoj Zizek
+- c) Antonio Gramsci

 - 1. This paper will enable students to broaden their understanding of theoretical foundations of western political thought - 2.
-This course will help them to do research in various fields related to Political Science.
+This course will help them to do research in various fields related to theories and ideologies.